 Taking and displaying pupil photos and information

-There are no hard and fast rules under UK GDPR on displaying pupil photos or other information, but you must have a 'lawful basis' for using personal data, and seek consent where necessary.
-Use our practical examples to work out how to stay compliant in your specific circumstances.
+There are no hard and fast rules under the UK GDPR on displaying pupil photos or other information, but you must have a 'lawful basis' for using personal data.
+Find out when you do and don't need to ask for consent, and use our practical examples to work out how to stay compliant.

 School types: AllSchool phases: AllRef: 34588